tirmizee/SQL-ORACLE-Example/README.md

  - <b>>=</b> : Great than or equal.
  - <b><=</b> : Less than or equal.

+### Column Alias

+    SELECT
+        username AS usr,
+        password AS psd
+    FROM users;

+    SELECT
+        username  usr,
+        password  psd
+    FROM users;

 ### DUAL

 ### CASE

+    -- Switch
     SELECT
         emp_code,
         emp_first_name,